 Photo: 94th Bombardment Group in Bury St. Edmunds.
 Courtesy of IWM, Roger Freeman Collection.

-Rougham
+Parham

 DAY 4

-From Bury St. Edmunds, also known as Rougham Air Field, the men of the 94th Bomb Group flew more than 300 missions over the German Reich.
-The Rougham Control Tower is one of the best-preserved military buildings in the region, and dedicated volunteers carry on the legacy of the Americans who called Bury St. Edmunds home for almost three years.
+From Framlingham, also known as Parham Air Field, the men of the 390th Bomb Group flew missions through the end of the war.
+Through hitting targets in Normandy before D-Day to dropping food to the Dutch during the "Hunger Winter," the 390th aided significantly in the Allied victory.
+The 390th Museum at Parham is unique in the region for its section on the British Resistance Organization.
+British operatives were trained to go into action in the event of a German invasion.
+Parham features a recreated underground bunker typical of those designed for potential use against the Germans.
 This afternoon and evening are free to take advantage of Bury St. Edmund's historic charm with a visit to one of the many local pubs or a stroll through the magnificent Abbey Gardens.

 Accommodations: Angel Hotel (B, L)

-ITINERARY

-ITINERARY

-Photo: British Pilot Col. Donald J. M. Blakeslee reclines in a wicker chair in front of a Spitfire in a posed photo for the US press.
+Photo: Vapor trails from US Eighth Air Force fighters streaking through the skies above and through a B-17 flying fortress formation as the fighters comb the sky for possible enemy planes over northern Germany to attack transportation facilities.
+Courtesy of Bettmann/Getty Images.
+ITINERARY ITINERARY Photo: British Pilot Col. Donald J. M. Blakeslee reclines in a wicker chair in front of a Spitfire in a posed photo for the US press.
 Courtesy of IWM, Roger Freeman Collection.

 Photo: Tour guests at the American Air Museum, Duxford.
-American Air Museum, Duxford DAY 5 The American Air Museum in Britain, part of the Imperial War Museums, is located at Duxford, near Cambridge.
+American Air Museum, Duxford The American Air Museum in Britain, part of the Imperial War Museums, is located at Duxford, near Cambridge.
 It is home to the best collection of American military aircraft on public display outside of North America.
 The museum features the warplanes and equipment of not only the Eighth Air Force, but also of aircraft that flew before and after World War II.
 After lunch on your own on the museum's campus, witness a simulated dogfight between a British Spitfire and a Messerschmitt Bf 109 in the skies over Duxford.
 The experience is designed exclusively for the Masters of the Air tour.
 After returning to Bury St. Edmunds, visit the historic Greene King Brewery for a tour, a beer tasting, and dinner.
 The Greene King Brewery was kept in business during the war thanks to Academy Award winning actor and Eighth Air Commander Jimmy Stewart, who ordered trucks of its foaming lager every week for the thirsty air crews of the 453rd Bombardment Group, stationed at Old Buckenham, a bomber base not far from Bury St. Edmunds.
 Accommodations: Angel Hotel (B, D) History in Flight: A Simulated Dog Fight Above East Anglia